RayHightower/RayHightower.com/_posts/2023-02-09-deal-with-cancer-proactively-and-aggressively.markdown

 ### Human Intelligence + Robotic Motor Skills

 Nine days ago I was spread out on an operating table while a Davinci Surgical Robot pressed medical instruments into my open belly.
-The nephrectomy required decades of human intelligence & medical expertise blended with the microscopic motor skills of a robot.
+The nephrectomy required decades of human medical intelligence blended with the microscopic motor skills of a robot.
 What a winning combination!

 Nine days later, I am walking around Arizona with a robust appetite and a heart full of gratitude.